dfo-osdt/osp-docs/docs/guide/using-the-application.md

 You can check if you have been selected to review a manuscript or on the status of manuscripts you are reviewing on the *My Reviews* page.
 To navigate to the *My Reviews* page:
 1. Expand the page selection menu by hovering the mouse over the left-sidebar menu.
 2. Click on "My Reviews".
-Under the "All My Reviews" window in the middle of the page you can see all the manuscripts in which you are involved in.
+Under the "All My Reviews" window in the middle of the page, you can see all the manuscripts in which you are involved.
 If you would like to search or filter for a specific manuscript review, you can type the name or keyword in the *Filter* text box located in the top-right corner of the *All My Reviews* window.

 #### Pending Reviews
 You can see a list of manuscripts which require action from you on the *Pending* Page.
 You can navigate to the *Pending* page from the [Manuscript Reviews Page](#manuscript-review-page) by Clicking on the *Pending* button located in the *Reviews* menu on the left-side of the screen.
-A list of all manuscripts await action from you will now be listed.
+A list of all manuscripts awaits action from you will now be listed.
 To take action Click on the manuscript you would like to review.

 ##### Review the Manuscript Form
 To review information submitted by the Author or download a copy of the submitted manuscript, Click on the *Form* button located on the left-side of the screen under the *Manuscript Record* menu.